alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 2/3 of which were women.
 They did an excellent job throughout the conference.

-Corus volunteers were also present in all rooms recording the audio and video.
+Corus (the old M4V) volunteers were also present in all rooms recording the audio and video.

 ### Venue